 Every two years, MDHHS audits the three waiver programs (Serious Emotional Disturbance Waiver, Children's Waiver Program, and Habilitation Support Waiver) and the Applied Behavior Analysis (ABA) program.
-Quality improvement staff work with the clinical departments to meet the standards MDHHS has set for these programs.
+Quality Improvement staff work with the clinical departments to meet the standards MDHHS has set for these programs.
 The 2020 Audit included a review of SEDW, CWP, and HSW.
-CMHA-CEI's ABA program will be reviewed again in 2021.